Bg

 A:

-While some 24 month olds are showing signs of potty training readiness, there’s no need to rush potty training.
-It’s best to wait until your child is ready.
-Signs that your child is ready to begin potty training include waking up from naps with a dry diaper, telling you when they’ve gone, hiding when they go, requesting a diaper change, pulling at a soiled diaper, and showing interest in others’ bathroom trips.
-Once your child appears ready, pediatric sleep experts advise first working on potty training during the day.
+While some 24 month olds may be showing some signs of potty training readiness, there’s no need to rush it.
+It’s usually best to wait until your child is truly ready.
+Signs that your child is ready to begin potty training include waking up from naps with a dry diaper, telling you when they’ve gone, hiding when they go, requesting a diaper change, pulling at a soiled diaper, and showing interest in others’ bathroom trips [4].
+Once your child appears ready, we advise working on potty training during awake times first and using pull-ups or diapers for sleep.
 Tip: If your child usually poops during their nap, try feeding them fruits that start with “P” for breakfast, such as peaches, pears, or prunes.
-This speeds up digestion, helping them poop before instead of during naptime.
-Once your child has mastered using the potty during awake times, they’ll be prepared to practice overnight.
+This speeds up digestion, helping them poop before, instead of during, naptime.

 Q: What’s the best way to wean from the pacifier at sleep times?